Stochasticity in Motion: An Information-Theoretic Approach to Trajectory Prediction: Abstract

 \section{Abstract}

-In autonomous driving, accurate motion prediction is essential for safe and efficient motion planning.
-To ensure safety, planners must rely on reliable uncertainty information about the predicted future behavior of surrounding agents, yet this aspect has received limited attention.
-This paper addresses the so-far neglected problem of uncertainty modeling in trajectory prediction.
-We adopt a holistic approach that focuses on uncertainty quantification, decomposition, and the influence of model composition.
-Our method is based on a theoretically grounded information-theoretic approach to measure uncertainty, allowing us to decompose total uncertainty into its aleatoric and epistemic components.
-We conduct extensive experiments on the nuScenes dataset to assess how different model architectures and configurations affect uncertainty quantification and model robustness.
+In autonomous driving, accurate motion prediction is crucial for safe and efficient motion planning.
+To ensure safety, planners require reliable uncertainty estimates of the predicted behavior of surrounding agents, yet this aspect has received limited attention.
+In particular, decomposing uncertainty into its aleatoric and epistemic components is essential for distinguishing between inherent environmental randomness and model uncertainty, thereby enabling more robust and informed decision-making.
+This paper addresses the challenge of uncertainty modeling in trajectory prediction with a holistic approach that emphasizes uncertainty quantification, decomposition, and the impact of model composition.
+Our method, grounded in information theory, provides a theoretically principled way to measure uncertainty and decompose it into aleatoric and epistemic components.
+Unlike prior work, our approach is compatible with state-of-the-art motion predictors, allowing for broader applicability.
+We demonstrate its utility by conducting extensive experiments on the nuScenes dataset, which shows how different architectures and configurations influence uncertainty quantification and model robustness.